 During the colder months, standing water in your pipes may freeze which will stop your boiler from working.
 This can be prevented by insulating the pipework or keeping the central heating switched on constantly on a low setting.

-Preparing Your Boiler For Winter With Yorkshire Boilers
+Preparing Your Boiler For Right Now With Yorkshire Boilers

 Yorkshire Boilers are the fastest growing boiler company in Yorkshire and the surrounding regions.
 We are on hand to help you prepare your boiler for the winter months.
 All of our engineers are Gas Safe registered so, you have peace of mind that all work carried out by us is safe and efficient.